-We’ve put together a simple explanation of portfolio finance, first we look at what it is, we then focus on who uses it and what they use it for.
+We’ve put together a simple explanation of NAV Financing also known as NAV-based Finance and Portfolio Finance, first we look at what it is, we then focus on who uses it and what they use it for.
 If you’d prefer to listen to someone explain it watch our video using the button below.

 What is it?

 Portfolio financing – also called NAV-based financing – is capital provided by a lender to a fund or specific vehicle owning a diversified underlying portfolio of companies.